EEN421/EEN421.github.io/_posts/2024-04-16-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-4.md

 <br/>
 <br/>

-# 10. Parse Pepper KQL Results
+# 10. Parse KQL Results

 - The action is of type **ParseJson**, which means it’s parsing a **JSON string** into a **JSON object**.